confluentinc/examples/kubernetes/gke-base/docs/index.rst

 		git clone git@github.com:confluentinc/examples.git
     cd examples/operator/gke-base

-This demo requires a Kubenertes Cluster and ``kubectl`` context configured properly to manage it.
+This demo requires a Kubernetes Cluster and ``kubectl`` context configured properly to manage it.

 The remaining steps in the **Setup** section of the instructions help you build a Kubernetes cluster on Google Kubernetes Engine (GKE).
 If you already have a cluster you wish to use for the demo, you can skip to the :ref:`examples-operator-gke-base-validate` section of these instructions.

-To verify the Goolge Cloud Platform (GCP) Project in which a new cluster will be created, run the following and verify it is the desired `GCP Project ID <https://support.google.com/googleapi/answer/7014113?hl=en>`__:
+To verify the Google Cloud Platform (GCP) Project in which a new cluster will be created, run the following and verify it is the desired `GCP Project ID <https://support.google.com/googleapi/answer/7014113?hl=en>`__:

 .. sourcecode:: bash